turbot/steampipe-plugin-salesforce/docs/tables/salesforce_account_contact_role.md

 If the `naming_convention` config argument is set to `api_native`, the table and column names will match Salesforce naming conventions.

 ### Basic info (with API Native naming convention)
+Gain insights into the primary contacts associated with each account, which can be useful in understanding the account's key relationships and interactions.

 ```sql
 select